 With Cloud AutoML Vision, you can train high-quality models to perform custom label detection using Google's Neural Architecture Search and state-of-the-art transfer learning.
 These technologies allow you to bring your training data to create your own vision model, with a minimum of machine learning skills required.

 You can integrate these capabilities into new and existing applications through a REST API.

 To see how to build the application described in this article, see Building an Image Search Application Using the Cloud Vision and Cloud AutoML Vision.

 Using label detection to make images searchable

-Label detection is an image annotation feature in the Vision API and Cloud AutoML Vision.
+Label detection is an image annotation feature in the Cloud Vision and Cloud AutoML Vision.
 This feature predicts the most appropriate labels that describe an image.
 The feature identifies broad object sets across thousands of different object categories and then returns a label annotation or each detected label in an image.
 It also returns the following:

 - Label Identifier: An opaque entity ID for the label, such as

 - Label Description: A textual description of the label, such as "dog."

 - Confidence Score: A number associated with every returned label annotation, representing the Cloud Vision's assessment of the label's accuracy.
 Confidence scores range from 0 (no confidence) to 1 (very high confidence).

 With Cloud AutoML Vision, you provide labeled datasets in order to train models that perform custom label detection with your labels.
 By combining label detection with a search index, you make images searchable in new ways.
 The following diagram illustrates one such approach: